flux-iac/tofu-controller/DEVELOPMENT.md

 ### Debug

-`sudo dlv --listen=:2345 --headless=true --api-version=2 attach $(pgrep tf-controller)`
+`sudo dlv --listen=:2345 --headless=true --api-version=2 attach $(pgrep tofu-controller)`

 ## Communications

-For realtime communications we use Slack: To join the conversation, simply join the [Weave Users](https://weave-community.slack.com/) Slack workspace and use the [#tf-controller](https://weave-community.slack.com/messages/tf-controller/) channel.
+For realtime communications we use Slack: To join the conversation, simply join the [Weave Users](https://weave-community.slack.com/) Slack workspace and use the [#tofu-controller](https://weave-community.slack.com/messages/tofu-controller/) channel.

 To discuss ideas and specifications we use [Github Discussions](https://github.com/flux-iac/tofu-controller/discussions).